-Team is to review this document and be ready to discuss ideas next meeting.
+Team is to review this document and be ready to discuss ideas in future meetings.

-- Table of contents with internal Hyperlinks [Mark] - Always have Page numbers [Mark] - Rewrite the reimbursement section [Legal] - Need to address per day deducts (see Activity 10) [Chris] a possible idea here is to establish a maximum deduction for each Performance Measure, then per days (if appropriate) could work. - Address mobilization (time from contract Execution to NTP is too short) [Chris] - Changes/updates to Scope to be maximum each year synced with Spec release, but could be as often as 6 months [Mike] - Bridge section really breaks out types of work, but HMLP and OHSigns do not.
+- Table of contents with internal Hyperlinks [Mark] • - Always have Page numbers [Mark] - Rewrite the reimbursement section [Legal] •

+- Need to address per day deducts (see Activity 10) [Chris] a possible idea here is to establish a maximum deduction for each Performance Measure, then per days (if appropriate) could work. - Address mobilization (time from contract Execution to NTP is too short) [Chris] - Changes/updates to Scope to be maximum each year synced with Spec release, but could be as often as 6 months [Mike] Possibly a month or two after Liason. - Bridge section really breaks out types of work, but HMLP and OHSigns do not.
 Let's look at that and propose improvements.
 [Kelley Hall/Mike] - Mast arms do not have a section and should.
-[Mike] - Lighting Option still references a Highway Spec need to remove - Try to do this one this update.
+[Mike]